hhandika/bench-parser/README.md

 bench-parser -i <input> -o <output>
 ```

-By default, it parse benchmark with five replicates.
+By default, it parses benchmark with five replicates.
 To change the number of replicates, use the `-s` flag.

 ```bash
 bench-parser -i <input> -o <output> -s <number of replicates>